 Although you might think of notebooking as kind of a “new” thing, people have been keeping notebooks for hundreds of years.
 In fact, Leonardo da Vinci used his famous notebooks for writing and drawing everything from the anatomy of the cadavers he studied and machinery he invented to lists of the clothes he owned.
 Interestingly, he also wrote in his notebooks from right to left instead of the traditional left to right.
 Others over the centuries carried what were commonly called “pocket notebooks” to jot down their ideas and observations.

-Lewis and Clark kept notebooks of the native people they met and maps of rivers and mountains, sketched animals and plants they had never seen before as they explored the Louisiana Purchase.
+Lewis and Clark kept notebooks of the native people they encountered and included hand-drawn maps of rivers and mountains.
+Additionally, they sketched animals and plants they had never seen before as they explored the Louisiana Purchase.
 As they finished each notebook, they sealed it up and sent it to President Thomas Jefferson.
 He also kept a notebook, by the way.
 Upon getting up in the morning, Pres.
-Jefferson recorded the rain, wind speed, and temperature, along with details of various flora and fauna he encountered.
+Jefferson recorded the rain, wind speed, and temperature, along with details of various flora and fauna.

 Other famous notebook-keepers included Pablo Picasso, Ludwig van Beethoven, Thomas Edison, and Albert Einstein.

 So you and/or your kids are in good company if you keep notebooks!

 Notebooking works with any homeschooling method or curriculum